 (2) A maximum of one thousand hours credit for wiring fire alarm technology circuits or systems;

-(3) A maximum of two thousand hours credit for wiring process control circuits or systems and;
+(3) A maximum of two thousand hours credit for wiring process control circuits or power limited systems and;

 (4) A maximum of two thousand hours credit of electrical construction experience gained in the armed forces of the United States which the board has determined is equivalent to work performed under the supervision of a North Dakota licensed electrical contractor.